 God's command to the male and female he has just created is "Be fruitful and increase, fill the earth and master it," and the text says, And it was so."
 But it is not yet so.
 The male and female have not, at this moment, shown themselves fertile, they have not increased.
 And God does not say of them directly, as he said to all of his other creations, "And God saw that they were good."
 The final judgment, is now spoken by an unannounced "narrator", mysteriously reading the mind of God, is rendered only on creation as a whole: "God saw all that he had made, and found it to be, not fabulous, but very good."
 "Very," for the first and only time here, but only after a faintly troubling tiptoe where mankind is concerned.
 And then, suddenly, this falls into a full day of rest.
 God is already, at this earliest moment in his story, a mix of strength and weakness, resolve and regret.

 In the sequel account of creation in Genesis there is a narrowing of the focus and a heightening of the tension shown between the creator and his human creation.
-Mankind is no longer situated on "the earth" as a gigantic national park in which to be fertile and increase, but is now circumscribed in "a garden in Eden, in the East," which God has planted and given to "the man" to till and tend.
-And the free mastery that mankind was to exercise as God's image is also restricted: "You may freely eat of every tree of the garden; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall die."
+Man, created from clay, is no longer situated on "the earth" as a gigantic national park in which to be fertile and increase, but is now circumscribed in "a garden in Eden, in the East," which God has planted and given to "the man" to till and tend.
+And the free mastery that the man was to exercise as God's image is also restricted: "You may freely eat of every tree of the garden; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall die."

 In the first account, something is commanded but nothing is forbidden.
 Now for the first time, there is a "don't do that."
 It seems to be imposed in man's interest, but you begin to wonder how the man is going to be able to master the earth if he isn't to be allowed the knowledge of good and evil like the image from which he was created.
 The man is offered no motive for his obedience other than the one which makes no logical sense.
 God seems to be noticeably more anxious in confrontation with his creature than he was before.
 We begin to understand what may have really happened on the sixth day and why God, in the first account did not "see that they were good" and had to rely on the narrator's reading of His mind.
 It seems that this interpretation of God does not see the man as good even by inclusion.
 No, something is wrong with the man and of this flaw God can only come up with the explanation that "It is not good for man to be alone; I will make a fitting helper for him."
 But all of His efforts to come up with an adequate helper fail.
 He parades all of the wild beasts and birds of the sky before the man and allows him the privilege of naming them, but "no fitting helper is found."
 By clear implication, the man rejects the whole of God's labors in creating other living creatures.
 They may be "good," but they are not good enough for man.
-God, now clearly distressed into genuine labor, is driven to the extreme expedient of crafting a woman from one of the man's ribs.
+God, now clearly distressed into genuine labor, is driven to the extreme expedient of crafting a woman from one of the man's ribs so that she can serve as an incubation chamber for the fruit to be borne rather than relying on the molding from clay which had been used in the past by God.
 The man, to his credit, speaking the first words in the Bible from a human being, acclaims her with joy but without expressing any gratitude or otherwise acknowledging God:

 "This at last is bone of my bones